 We would really recommend trying to learn some Hungarian.
 It will really open some doors up to you.
 Put in some study time and practice in the ruin bars!
 If you learn it the right way, it can even be fun.

 All that said, this city is rich in many ways.
 Most people in Budapest are super friendly, there’s so much to do and the city itself is stunning.
 Most likely, wherever you choose to rent or stay in the city, you’ll be able to see a slice of that amazing architecture from your window!

-Budapest has a big problem with pickpocketing – petty theft is certainly an issue and it’s just the sort of thing that’s going to happen in any European capital that’s filled with amazing sights and bustling streets.
-Vaci utca is fine, but it’s unlikely you’re going to spending all your time here.
-Top sights and hotspots will be on your list, for sure, but you won’t be loitering in tourist areas the whole trip, right?
+However, there is a big problem with pickpocketing – petty theft is certainly an issue and it’s just the sort of thing that’s going to happen in any European capital that’s filled with amazing sights and bustling streets.

-And these are the sorts of places where you’re going to get people trying to pinch pennies from your pocket, or approaching you for some elaborate scam.
-The best way to avoid these and prevent them from happening at all is first of all to wear a money belt, that’s just a good travel tip in general.
+The best way to avoid these and prevent crimes from happening at all is first of all to wear a money belt, that’s just a good travel tip in general.
 Second of all, don’t trust old friendly stranger: it might not feel ‘right’ but it will probably stop you getting scammed.

 This is just money though, not necessarily your safety.
 When it comes to safety, Budapest is safe!

 Crime seems at least to be decreasing anyway.
 So most likely you’re just going to be free to wander about and explore the food and drink scene of this surprisingly vibrant city.
 Remember: it’s not a theme park.
 Treat it like a city and Budapest is unlikely to chew you up and spit you out.
 Common sense, people!